This is step 6 of setting up a fully working Brand in Studio Server for everyday use in a standard workflow environment. (See a list of all steps)

 - Access Profiles have been set up, each defining what a user can and cannot do.
 See Managing Access Profiles.

 Step 2.
-Access the Brand Maintenance page for the Brand in which you want to add User Authorizations.
+Access the Brand Maintenance page for the Brand in which you want to add User Authorizations by doing the following:

 Step 1a.
 In the Maintenance menu or on the Home page, click Brands.
 The Brands page appears.